Clinical manifestations of malaria

 The clinical manifestations of malaria will be reviewed here.
 The epidemiology, pathogenesis, diagnosis, and treatment of malaria are discussed in detail separately.
 (See related topics.)

 Following the bite of an infected female Anopheles mosquito, the inoculated sporozoites go to the liver within one to two hours.
-Individuals are asymptomatic for 12 to 35 days but can commence symptoms as early as 7 days (depending on parasite species), until the erythrocytic stage of the parasite life cycle (figure 1).
+Individuals are generally asymptomatic for 12 to 35 days but can commence symptoms as early as 7 days (depending on parasite species), until the erythrocytic stage of the parasite life cycle (figure 1).
 Release of merozoites from infected red cells when they rupture causes fever and the other manifestations of malaria.

 In most cases, the incubation period for P. falciparum infection is about 12 to 14 days (range 7 to 30 days); most infections due to P. falciparum become clinically apparent within one month after exposure [3-5].
 Longer incubation periods are more likely in semi-immune individuals and individuals taking ineffective malaria prophylaxis.

 - Wilson ME, Weld LH, Boggild A, et al. Fever in returned travelers: results from the GeoSentinel Surveillance Network.
 Clin Infect Dis 2007; 44:1560.